 The Value: Budget-friendly and worth every penny

-Eucerin Roughness Relief Lotion ($12): Eucerin is another trusted drugstore brand, and their Roughness Relief Lotion provides 48 hours of hydration.
+Eucerin Roughness Relief Lotion ($10): Eucerin is another trusted drugstore brand, and their Roughness Relief Lotion provides 48 hours of hydration, according to the brand.
 The fragrance and dye-free formula has glycerin, shea butter, and AHA.

-Skinfix Resurface+ AHA Renewing Cream ($45): Derived from 94-percent natural ingredients, this cream is clinically proven to help reduce the appearance of bumps on arms and thighs caused by keratosis pilaris.
-Made with AHA and willow bark extract, you can expect both exfoliation and hydration.
+Skinfix Resurface+ AHA Renewing Cream ($48): Derived from 94-percent natural ingredients, this cream is clinically proven to help reduce the appearance of bumps on arms and thighs caused by keratosis pilaris, according to the brand.
+Made with AHA and willow bark extract, it promises both exfoliation and hydration.

 Our Verdict: It really works